The HTTP 406 status code means a server can’t return the requested version of the resource.

-Clients can ask servers to serve a particular version of the resource (e.g. HTML document, image file, JSON object).
+Clients can ask servers to serve a particular version of the resource (for example, HTML document, image file, JSON object).

 For example, imagine a user has a Spanish locale set as a default (